 Articles

-How to strike the balance between tackling and ‘jackling’ on D Posted 12 months ago
+How to strike the balance between tackling and ‘jackling’ on D Posted about 1 year ago

 All rugby teams, at any level of the game, need to strike the right balance between making tackles and soaking up pressure defensively, and looking for pilfers or steals to get the ball back into their own hands.
 Too many tackles and the attack may wear you down.
 Too many on-ball attempts and you can leave yourself short of number in the line.